skasimalla/autoops/README.txt

 Steps:
 1. Unzip the file
-2. Go to conf folder and fix the values in the mail.props The original setting look like mail.smtp.starttls.enable=false mail.smtp.auth=false mail.smtp.port=25
+2. Go to conf folder and fix the values in the mail.props The original settings look like mail.smtp.starttls.enable=false mail.smtp.auth=false mail.smtp.port=25